 - Automation: actions can be carried out automatically (bypassing organizational considerations) based on reliable observations and confirmed causal chains (c).

-- Support: decisions could be made and actions carried out without observable impact on environments (d).
+- Management and support: decisions about the use of resources could be made and actions carried out without observable impact on environments (d).

 More generally, these patterns can also be used to characterize decision-making horizons:

 - Operational: when observed data can be directly mapped to information and put to use as knowledge, thus allowing for routine decision-making (a)

 - Tactical: when the execution of decisions can be improved by additional data and better traceability (b)

 - Strategic: when commitments must be made without reliable causal chains for the time frame considered; regular costs/benefits assessments must thus be replaced by risk-management schemes covering for ill-fated turns of events (c)